annisapf/Bootcamp-Homework/README.md

 This is a *Code Refactor* made in HTML and CSS.

 ## Goal
 This particular module is to ensure people with special needs can have access with this website.
-This initial problem is that there were some inefficiency of the semantic tags.
+This initial problem is that there were some inefficiency of the semantic tags and large image files.
 It would then make the machine harder to read and understand it.
-Therefore the website will not be fully optimized.
-That's why I have to communicate clearly and efficiently using these semantic HTML tags that I will need to divide the page content into its basic parts : header, nav, main, article, section, footer.
+It would also take longer to load the page with big image files.
+In order to make the website to be fully optimized, I have to resize the image file and to communicate clearly and efficiently using these semantic HTML tags that I will need to divide the page content into its basic parts : header, nav, main, article, section, footer.
 The HTML5 tags can be used in the place of div tags to break the page content into identified parts, each of which fulfills a specific role since machines like Googlebot and Bingbot definitely love this.

 ## Contents
 <p>The app is basically composed of 2 pages : index.html and style.css.
 This also has some images in the img folder.</p>